 What is the Fair Debt Collection Practices Act (FDCPA)?

 The FDCPA is a federal law that was written to protect you, the consumer, from abusive practices by debt collectors.
 Please note that the FDCPA typically only applies to debt collectors and not the original holders of your debt, such as a credit card company or a bank.
-Restore your financial independence with our experienced team of Bankruptcy Attorney San Diego.
+Restore your financial independence with our experienced team of FDCPA Claims.

 What Type of Debts Does the FDCPA Apply To?